 However, iconic Toronto locations, signage and currency used in the show quickly gave it away from the start.
 As production took place all over the city, fans quickly picked up on the location.
 In this case, the setting isn’t relevant to the storyline.

-Orphan Black starts with street smart grifter names Sarah who witnesses the suicide of a woman who looks just like her.
+Orphan Black starts with a street smart grifter named Sarah who witnesses the suicide of a woman who looks just like her.
 Sarah decides to assume the woman’s identity and help herself to her savings.
 Instead, she discovers an illegal cloning operation and that she is a clone.
 As she searches for answers, Sarah discovers other clones just like her.
 They work together to unravel the mystery and uncover the truth while someone is set on killing them all.

 While the show mainly focuses on Harvey and Mike, it also has strong female roles (hello Jessica!) that play an important part in the show.
 There is also an interesting assortment of characters that add layers to the storyline.

 Suits was mainly filmed in Toronto’s Financial District, with various locations around the city.
 The Bay Adelaide Centre at 333 Bay Street served as the fictional law firm of Pearson Specter Litt.
 When the show was filming, it was quite common to come across the production if you were in downtown Toronto.
 I even managed to spot Louis Litt and his assistant’s character once while they were filming a scene.
 Sadly, I have never managed to spot Harvey, Meghan or Jessica.

 The Handmaid’s Tale

 The Handmaid’s Tale is a series based on a book of the same name by Canadian author Margaret Atwood.
 Set in dystopian Gilead, a totalitarian society that was once the USA, the story follows a group of women forced into sexual servitude named the Handmaids.
 As the women navigate their forced existence, they must deal with the system that put them here to survive.